DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_binds (

-dst BIGINT, -- METHOD or TYPE_DECL node id
+dst BIGINT NOT NULL -- METHOD or TYPE_DECL node id

 );